 Teachers saw challenges beyond their wildest dreams when forced into virtual classrooms in early 2020.
 Coming back for the following school year was just as difficult in spite of plans and protocols put in motion.
+Many schools have since adopted virtual learning as an option for many students.

 One of the biggest obstacles to education during the pandemic was ensuring safety for students and staff.
 Uncertainty and limited knowledge made it difficult for education decision-makers to put dependable plans in place, and for recruiters to adequately keep candidate pools informed and nurtured as hiring holds threatened to cripple many districts.